Section 3: C Build and Test Frameworks

 $ less Makefile

-NOTE: THERE IS A DOT AFTER cmake
+NOTE: THERE IS A DOT AFTER cmake!
+The cmake command will by default

-in the directory given as a command line
+use the CMakeLists.txt in the directory given as a command line

 argument.
 CMake takes care of figuring out what C compilers are available

-appropriately.
+and then generating the Makefile appropriately.
 You can see that CMake

-has automatically generated a pretty sophisticated Makefile
+has automatically generated a pretty sophisticated Makefile.
+Let's go

-ahead and use this Makefile
+ahead and use this Makefile to build avg-main.

 $ make avg-main